David Harley: Other work

 Some recordings, miscellaneous prose and verse are posted to or linked from his personal blog page.

 Miscellaneous prose – some but not all connected to the security industry – is posted to the Miscellaneous Prose page.

 Family life

 Harley was born in Shropshire and educated at the Priory Grammar School for Boys, Shrewsbury.
 He hardly ever talks publicly about his private life, but a biographical article for Virus Bulletin, and the dedications page to Viruses Revealed indicate that he has a daughter.
-He lives with his third wife in Cornwall, in the UK.
+He lived with his third wife in Cornwall, in the UK until his passing in October 2025.